 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-Our outstanding shares of common stock may be freely sold in the public market at any time to the extent permitted by Rules

-144 and 701 under the Securities Act of 1933, as amended, which we refer to as the Securities Act, or to the extent such shares have already been registered under the Securities Act and are held by non-affiliates of ours.
+Our outstanding shares of common stock may be freely sold in the public market at any time to the extent permitted by Rules 144 and 701 under the Securities Act of 1933, as amended, which we refer to as the Securities Act, or to the extent such shares have already been registered under the Securities Act and are held by non-affiliates of ours.

-As of April 15, 2015, there were 2,660,426 shares subject to outstanding options.
-In August 2014, we registered all of these shares under the Securities Act of 1933, as amended, on a registration statement on Form S-8.
+As of June 30, 2016, there were 4,145,988 shares subject to outstanding options.
+All of these shares under the Securities Act have been registered on a registration statement on Form S-8.
 These shares can be freely sold in the public market upon exercise, as permitted by any applicable vesting requirements, except to the extent they are held by our affiliates, in which case such shares will become eligible for sale in the public market as permitted by Rule 144 under the Securities Act.
-Furthermore, as of April 15, 2015, there were 300,564 shares subject to outstanding warrants to purchase common stock.
+Furthermore, as of June 30, 2016, there were 300,564 shares subject to outstanding warrants to purchase common stock.
 These shares will become eligible for sale in the public market, to the extent such warrants are exercised, as permitted by Rule 144 under the Securities Act.
-Moreover, holders of approximately 6.9 million shares of our common stock have rights, subject to conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+Moreover, holders of approximately 6.3 million shares of our common stock have rights, subject to conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.